 The Vestcor Investments Private Real Estate, L. P. holds investments in international real properties, indirectly through wholly owned holding companies invested in limited partnership structures.
-At December 31, 2020, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$2,134 or \$1,983 respectively (2019 - \$5,210 or \$5,721 respectively).
+At December 31, 2021, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase in the valuation of this entity's investments in the amount of \$4,484 or \$5,154 respectively (2020 - \$2,134 or \$1,983 respectively).
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Private Real Estate 2, L. P. holds investments in international real properties, indirectly through wholly owned holding companies invested in limited partnership structures.
-At December 31, 2020, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$1,231 or \$1,353 respectively (2019 - \$1,026 or \$1,161 respectively).
+At December 31, 2021, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$1,377 or \$1,525 respectively (2020 - \$1,231 or \$1,353 respectively).
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Real Estate Fund Feeder Inc. holds an interest in the Vestcor Real Estate Fund Limited Partnership (VREFLP).
 VREFLP holds investments in Canadian real properties indirectly through co-investments.
-At December 31, 2020, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$6,702 or \$8,030 respectively (2019 - nil).
+At December 31, 2021, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$13,765 or \$14,896 respectively (2020 - \$6,702 or \$8,030).
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Infrastructure, L. P. invests indirectly through co-investments in certain underlying infrastructure assets.
-The independent valuations received for each of the entity's investments suggest an aggregate range of values of \$89,677 to \$102,755 as at December 31, 2020 (2019 - \$60,417 to \$68,850).
+The independent valuations received for each of the entity's investments suggest an aggregate range of values of \$130,974 to \$154,849 as at December 31, 2021 (2020 - \$89,677 to \$102,755).
 It is reasonably possible that the valuations used by this entity may require material adjustment to the carrying amount of its investments.
 The maximum exposure to loss in this entity is the carrying value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Private Equity, L. P. invests in units of limited partnerships managed by well-known, experienced general partners.
-Excluding the publicly traded holdings, a 1% increase or decrease in the per unit net asset values reported by the limited partnerships would increase or decrease the carrying value of investments in this entity at December 31, 2020 by \$1,272 (2019 - \$817).
+Excluding the publicly traded holdings, a 1% increase or decrease in the per unit net asset values reported by the limited partnerships would increase or decrease the carrying value of investments in this entity at December 31, 2021 by \$2,654 (2020 - \$1,272).
 It is reasonably possible that the valuations used by the entity may require material adjustment to the carrying value of its investments.
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).